 Project Director / firstname.lastname@example.org

 Howard Hotson is Professor of Early Modern Intellectual History at the University of Oxford, based at St Anne’s College.
 He has published widely on the intellectual movements and networks of the early modern world and served as the director for the EU COST Action Reassembling the Republic of Letters.
 In consultation with the Steering Committee he sets and oversees the overall direction of both Cultures of Knowledge and the AHRC-funded Networking Archives project.

 Miranda Lewis is the editor of Early Modern Letters Online [EMLO].
 She has worked as an editor and copy-writer for publishers, libraries, and museums, as well as on a range of online scholarly resources.
-A graduate of the Courtauld Institute, where she focussed on sixteenth-century French portrait drawings, she takes responsibility for the metadata within EMLO and works with our contributors.
-Her fiction has also been published in literary magazines and collections.
+A graduate and post-graduate of the Courtauld Institute, where she specialized in early modern portraiture, she takes responsibility for the metadata and catalogues within EMLO.

 Cristiano Amendola is a DPhil. student in Italian Philology at ‘Transitions.
 Unité de recherches sur le Moyen Âge et la Première Modernité’ at Liège University, where he is also one of the editors for the EpistolART Project.
 His personal research is focused on rhetorical and material aspects of letter-writing during the Italian Renaissance, he is a member of the research group directed by Professor Paola Moreno, working on the critical edition of Francesco Guicciardini’s letters.
 Currently he is preparing a critical edition of Felice Feliciano’s autograph letters.